mrcnski/signor.dev/_posts/2022-07-10-simple-inline-images-in-org-mode.md

  )
 {% endhighlight %}

-The first line will load existing inline images when you open an org file.
+The **first line** will load existing inline images when you open an org file.
 (When you add inline images later, you'll still have to run `M-x org-redisplay-inline-images` or reload the file.)

-The second line allows you to specify your own width for images, so that they don't take up the whole screen.
+The **second line** allows you to specify your own width for images, so that they don't take up the whole screen.
+I set it to `nil` so that I could customize the width per image (see below).

 ## Adding Images